Brampford Speke: Railway Line

 Brampford Speke was served by the Exe Valley line of the Great Western Railway, which opened on 1 May 1885, until the Beeching Axe of 7 October 1963 closed its station.
 Both the old railway station and the old station house remain in residential use, and are situated across the river from the village.
 An iron footbridge over the river Exe connects a path from the school, down the cliff and across the meadow to the station.
 The current bridge is the third.
 The old railway embankment can be walked to Stoke Canon, whereas the line to Thorverton is now impassable due to collapsed bridges.

 Notable residents

-The botanist Dr Richard Parnell FRSE (1810-1882) was born here.
+The biologist Dr Richard Parnell FRSE (1810–1882), who gives his name to Parnell's moustached bat, was born here.